 Summary of Accomplishments

-Since the TSCA Inventory was established in 1979, EPA has reviewed more than 36,000 new chemical submissions (called Premanufacture Notices or PMNs) and an additional 13,000 PMN exemption notices.
+Since the TSCA Inventory was established in 1979, EPA has reviewed almost 39,000 new chemical submissions (called Premanufacture Notices or PMNs) and an additional 15,000 PMN exemption notices.
 Here is a breakdown of the submissions and notices.

 on January 31 of the following year.

 ** Total does not include Exemption modifications